Little Saint James Island: Epstein’s secrets revealed

 The airport workers on St. Thomas knew about Jeffrey Epstein transporting minors to Little St. James.
 Locals reported that he would be seen with girls who couldn’t be older than sixteen.
 They also noted that Jeffrey Epstein tipped generously, motivating people to not come forward.

-In 2017, Jeffrey Epstein purchased the island next to Little St. James, Greater St. James, for over $17 million.
+In 2016, Jeffrey Epstein purchased the neighboring island of Greater St. James for reported figures between $17.5 million and $22.5 million.
 Epstein planned on building a compound there.
 However, another reason for the purchase was the island’s close proximity to Little St. James.